Consumer Credit Unit

 The Consumer Credit Unit regulates (through licensure/registration programs) companies and individuals involved in consumer lending, debt collection, and debt management and enforces a variety of statutes governing those and related practices.
 The Unit regulates supervised lenders, credit sellers, credit counseling and debt settlement companies, and collection agencies.
 It enforces a variety of state laws related to those industries.

-The Administrator for the Colorado Fair Debt Collection Practices Act will host a meeting for consumer advocacy groups and associations and other interested parties at 1:30pm on Wednesday, July 25, 2018.
-View the Agenda.
+The Administrator for the Colorado Fair Debt Collection Practices Act (CFDCPA) hosted a meeting for licensees, industry groups, client groups and other interested parties on July 30, 2018.
+View the transcript from the meeting.

 The Consumer Credit Unit is comprised of three main programs: